Updated on July 3, 2024 by Julie McCool

 Fun Things to Do on the Alexandria VA Waterfront

-Once a busy port, Alexandria is blessed with an attractive and welcoming area along the Potomac River.
-Here, visitors can stroll a paved path dotted with parks, restaurants, and attractions.
+Once a busy port, Alexandria's waterfront features a paved path dotted with parks, restaurants, and attractions.
 In fact, our favorite way to reach Old Town is by walking along the river from Jones Point Park (details below).
+Here are 10 of the best places to visit and things to do on the Alexandria Waterfront:

 Waterfront Park